conan-io/docs/tutorial/consuming_packages/the_flexibility_of_conanfile_py.rst

     ZLIB VERSION: 1.2.11
     $ source deactivate_conanbuild.sh

-So far we have achieved the same functionality we had using a *conanfile.txt*, let's see how we can take advantage of the capabilities of the *conanfile.py* to define the project structure we want to follow and also to add some logic using Conan settings and options.
+So far, we have achieved the same functionality we had using a *conanfile.txt*.
+Let's see how we can take advantage of the capabilities of the *conanfile.py* to define the project structure we want to follow and also to add some logic using Conan settings and options.